 という is a phrase even natives have difficulties with.
 At times may seem as if it is just a filler word, but when we study its use which all natives agree on to be correct, we do find details on how to use it most effectively.

 Spelling Note: The 漢字 for 言う is usually used when the verb is used literally for “to say”.
 However, it is extremely common in casual texts to see it written out as いう or even ゆう.
 In other usages, the ひらがな spellings are more common.
-Also note that this verb may be spelled as 云う in older spelling for quoting others.
+Also note that this verb may be spelled as 云う in older spelling when quoting others.

 Casual Note: For all usages mentioned in this lesson, the particle と may be replaced with って in casual contexts.
 If it follows ん, て is usually used instead of って.
 Do not confuse this with the conjunctive particle て!
 The grammars are completely different.